 OpenAudio

-Open earbuds continue to grow in popularity and the Bose Ultra Open Earbuds are a great example of air conduction done right.
-Unlike bone conduction – which literally relies on vibrations passing through the facial bones to create sound – air conduction simply directs frequencies into your ear canal.
-Bose Ultra Open Earbuds hang on the outside of your ear and the earbud driver directs sound to your inner ear.
+Open earbuds continue to grow in popularity, and the Bose Ultra Open Earbuds are a great example of air conduction done right.
+Unlike bone conduction, which literally relies on vibrations passing through the facial bones to create sound, air conduction directs frequencies into your ear canal.
+Bose Ultra Open Earbuds sit outside your ear, and the earbud driver directs sound to your inner ear.

-But Bose also added a bit of secret sauce to the dish, and that’s a feature called OpenAudio.
-A patented audio amplifier, OpenAudio allows Ultra Open headphones to deliver crisp, clear, detailed sound to your ears, without sacrificing treble, bass, and other important parts of the mix.
+But Bose also added a bit of secret sauce to the dish: a feature called OpenAudio.
+A patented audio amplifier, OpenAudio enables Ultra Open headphones to deliver crisp, clear, detailed sound to your ears without sacrificing treble, bass, or other important parts of the mix.
 OpenAudio also helps reduce sound leakage and provides even louder ambient listening than you’d get through Aware mode on the Bose QuietComfort Ultra headphones.

 Preserving as much audio as possible is one of the main challenges headphone manufacturers face with bone and air conduction technology.
-Still, we’re not surprised that Bose has already found a way to make open-ear listening the best it can be.
+Still, we’re not surprised that Bose has already found a way to make open-ear listening as good as it can be.